Thailand case study

 The Thai sugar policy model has been based on a combination of market differentiation using a quota system, domestic price support for cane producers and millers, and export subsidies.

-Many observers believe that the expansion of the Thai sugar indutsry has been directly incentivised by the extensive level of government subsidy and support for the industry8.
-The government wants to expand the sugar industry further as it incentivises farmers to switch away from rice production where huge surpluses were generated by mistaken policy.
+Many observers believe that the expansion of the Thai sugar indutsry has been directly incentivised by the extensive level of government subsidy and support for the industry10.
+The government wants to further increase sugar cane growth in Thailand, decreasing rice production (where huge surpluses were generated by policy), utilise extra production capacity at existing sugar mills and supply a growing biochemical ndustry11..

-In response to a WTO challenge by Brazil, Thailand is in the process of reviewing these subsidy arrangements but it is not yet clear how or when any new arrangements will enter into force.
+In response to a WTO challenge by Brazil, Thailand has implemented changes to its subsidy arrangements but it is not yet clear the full effect of the changes made.

 - Reuters article, 1 January 2018